CumulusNetworks/nutanix-demo/README.md

 _TODO_

 ## Starting the lab
-From the Ravello canvas you will see the 3 nutanix nodes, two leafs and exit.
+From the Ravello canvas, you will see the 3 Nutanix nodes, two leafs and exit.
 ![Canvas](./ravello_images/canvas.png "Canvas")

 ### Verify Nutanix VM Requirements
 In order to run Nutanix CE on Ravello, you must enable nested virtualization on bare metal hosts.
 ![General Settings](./ravello_images/nutanix_settings.png "General Settings")<br />
-To do this, select the Nutanix VM then on the right hand menu select `General` and then click the link at the bottom of the pane `Advanced Configuration`
+To do this, select the Nutanix VM then on the right-hand menu select `General` and then click the link at the bottom of the pane `Advanced Configuration`

 ![Advanced Configuration](./ravello_images/advanced_configuration.png "Advanced Configuration")<br />
 Set `cpu-model` to *SandbyBridge*